top of page

 THINGS TO SEE & DO

-Here's a selection of the best things to see and do in the southern Lake District together with approximate driving distances from Backbarrow in brackets.
+Here are some of the best things to see and do in the southern Lake District together with approximate driving distances from Backbarrow in brackets.
 Each title has a link which will take you to the venue's own website and more information.

 SWAN-web 2.jpg

-A Cruise on Windermere (3 miles away)
+A cruise on Windermere (3 miles away)

 Stretching for 10 miles, Windermere is England's largest lake.
 Victorian steamers have been a way of life here for over 100 years and one of the hopping-on points is only 3 miles away at Lakeside.